Unraveling India's growth potential through a series of webinars featuring central & state ministers

 In a special gesture, India announced “visa on arrival” scheme for all Japanese travellers, including for business purposes, from March 1, 2016.

-A Comprehensive Economic Partnership was concluded between India and Japan in 2011.
+A Comprehensive Economic Partnership was concluded between India and Japan in 2011 to accelerate economic and commercial relations between the two countries.

-Japan is the 3rd largest investor in the Indian economy with cumulative FDI inflows of $ 30.27 bn during 2000 - 19, contributing 7.2% to India’s total FDI inflows during the same period.
+Japan is the 4th largest investor in the Indian economy with cumulative FDI inflows of $ 33.5 Bn during 2000 - 20, contributing 7.2% to India’s total FDI inflows during the same period.

 The imports to India from Japan stood at $ 12.77 bn in 2018-19, making it India’s 14th largest import partner.
 India’s exports to Japan stood at $ 4.86 bn in 2018-19, making it India’s 19th largest export partner.